awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/s3/README.md

 Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.

 ## Code examples
-This is a workspace where you can find the following AWS SDK for JavaScript version 3 (v3) Amazon S3 examples:
+In this workspace, you can find the following AWS SDK for JavaScript version 3 (v3) examples for Amazon S3:
 ### Scenario examples
 - [S3_basics](scenarios/s3_basics/src/s3_basics.js)